aio-libs/aioodbc/README.rst

 **aioodbc** is a Python 3.7+ module that makes it possible to access ODBC_ databases with asyncio_.
-It relies on the awesome pyodbc_ library and preserves the same look and feel. *aioodbc* was written using `async/await` syntax (PEP492_) and thus is not compatible with Python versions older than 3.5.
+It relies on the awesome pyodbc_ library and preserves the same look and feel.
 Internally *aioodbc* employs threads to avoid blocking the event loop, threads_ are not that as bad as you think!.
 Other drivers like motor_ use the same approach.

 **aioodbc** is fully compatible and tested with uvloop_.
 Take a look at the test suite, all tests are executed with both the default event loop and uvloop_.